Varsha-Verma/git/Git_Interview_Questions.md

 ### Q. You need to update your local repository with the latest changes from the remote repository.
 How would you update your local repository?
 Answer: To update my local repository with the latest changes from the remote repository, I would use the Git command git pull.
 This command would fetch the latest changes from the remote repository and merge them into my local repository.

+### Q. What does 'hooks' comprise of in Git?
+Answer: This index comprises of Shell contents which are enacted after running the relating git commands.
+For instance, Git will attempt to execute the post-commit content after you run a commit.